Annie Miller (tennis): Tennis career

 Miller began playing tennis for fun when she was five years old.
 At 16, she received a scholarship to attend the former Nick Bolletieri Tennis Academy.
 After a successful junior career, she began playing the USTA circuit at age 15, and at 18, she began playing tennis professionally.
 She played right-handed (double handed backhand).

-Career end

 At the time when Miller started thriving in professional tennis – at the age of 21, a mere four years into her career – she took an indefinite leave of absence from the Women’s Tennis Association.
 This was the best season of her career, with her solid run to the third round of the U.S. Open, which was her personal best, ranking her Number 43 in the world.

 Miller also beat both Lindsay Davenport (who was Number 7 in the world) and Mary Pierce, which earned her reputation for being a “young player on the rise.”
 When she played at the Open against Monica Seles – a game that was televised – she accrued a whole slew of new fans, due to her impressive playing and attractiveness.